 With the Custom Error option (located in the settings area of almost every field type), you can specify certain conditions that will cause a custom error message to display underneath a field.
 Using both advanced and conditional logic, you can add any number of rules for validating your fields.
 To set your own custom error rules:

-- After you set your conditions, include a error message in the second box.
+After you set your conditions, include an error message in the second box.

 Learn more about the Custom Error option.